 A while ago we have shown you the advantages of the isolated queen’s pawn, the ideas and plans you can adopt when finding yourself on the side having such a structure.
 However, as everybody knows, an isolated pawn represents a weakness that should be exploited.

-Like most of the times in chess, the concept of the isolani being a strength or a weakness depends on many other factors such as piece activity, better piece coordination or, in this particular case, the lack of pieces on the board.
+Like most of the time in chess, the concept of the isolani being a strength or a weakness depends on many other factors such as piece activity, better piece coordination, or in this particular case, the lack of pieces on the board.

 First of all, let’s take a look at the most common plans used against the isolated pawn: